AdithyaM/Storefront/README.md

 * MyCart pop up window.
 * Automated Test cases.

 ## However I have completed other functinalities using framework and vanila JS and tried to make it responsive app with minimal CSS, less code , having services with common methods that can share on many controllers.
+Added routing to extend code further and seperated views for respective controllers